 Clearer Skin Starts With This 3-In-1 Cream

-This topical treatment combines three FDA-approved ingredients:
+This triple-action cream combines three FDA-approved, medical-grade ingredients:

 • Ivermectin: Calms irritations, targets parasites, and promotes recovery of inflamed skin.
-FDA-approved for inflammatory lesions of rosacea.
-Reduces redness, swelling, and kills Demodex mites contributing to skin inflammation.
-(2)
+Approved by the FDA for treating inflammatory lesions of rosacea.

 Triple-Action Synergy